compromise-evident/LeptonKit/README.md

 # Additional experiments

 Tried quite a few configutations.
-Some are too sensitive and pick up all kinds of uninteresting particles, while others made me wait too long for detection.
+Some are incredibly sensitive and pick up all kinds of uninteresting particles, while others made me wait too long for detection.
 I have concluded that fuck neutrinos.

 <p align="center">
   <img src="https://github.com/compromise-evident/LeptonKit/blob/main/Other/Fused-quartz.png">